 ((CE-CN) /CS)) x 100

 CE is the number of new customers at the end of a cycle.
 CN is the total number of new customers acquired during the cycle, and CS is the number of customers at the beginning of the cycle.

 This metric is a combined measurement of service and quality.
 SERVQUAL is one of the most widely used methods for evaluating the personal elements of customer service quality.
 Collect data for SERVQUAL by soliciting a scaled response on RATER qualities:

 SERVQUAL monitoring will help you differentiate the quality of service that your organization delivers from the quality that your customers expect.

 6. Churn Rate

 Churn rate is a measurement of how many customers you lose during a cycle.
-If your organization has a churn rate higher than 5% to 7%, you must identify and correct the issue.
+If your organisation has a churn rate higher than 5% to 7%, you must identify and correct the issue.

 This measurement is another metric where sales volume informs measurement cycles.
-For example, organizations with a large customer base may want to review their churn rate every month, while smaller organizations may re-examine this metric annually or semi-annually.
+For example, organisations with a large customer base may want to review their churn rate every month, while smaller organisations may re-examine this metric annually or semi-annually.